pratiwilestari/randomGeneratorNumber/README.md

 Screenshots of your app and/or a link to your live demo

 ## Installation
-Instructions for other developers on how to install and run your code on their local environment.
+I'm using XAMPP for run this code.
+Please put this file in htdocs and run it in your browser.
+I hope it will work

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)